-- Habitat restoration including native plantings and removal of invasive plants. - Closure and restoration of demand trails. - Trail network improvements to make trails more sustainable, reduce redundant trail segments, and connect existing sanctioned off-road cycling trails into a loop. - Improved signage to help park users navigate and understand whether trails are open to pedestrians, cyclists, or both.
+- Habitat restoration including native plantings and removal of invasive plants. - Closure and restoration of demand trails. - Trail network improvements that are consistent with long-term efforts to improve wildlife habitat; and that make trails more sustainable, reduce redundant trail segments, and connect existing sanctioned off-road cycling trails into a loop. - Improved signage to help park users navigate and understand whether trails are open to cyclists, pedestrians, or both.